octo-technology/OpenTezos/docs/blockchain-basics/exam.md

 ### Question 10

-A Bitcoin's miner validates a block when:
+A Bitcoin miner validates a block when:

 <ExamCheckbox name="90" isCorrect="true">he finds a value lesser than the *Target*</ExamCheckbox>
 <ExamCheckbox name="91" isCorrect="false">he finds a value greater than the *Target*</ExamCheckbox>

 ### Question 11

-A new Bitcoin's block is added every:
+A new Bitcoin block is added every:

 <ExamCheckbox name="100" isCorrect="false">1 minute</ExamCheckbox>
 <ExamCheckbox name="101" isCorrect="true">10 minutes</ExamCheckbox>